InfobyAdrienne/myweatherapp-tech-test-main/README.md

 * Once you're ready to submit, raise a Pull Request to merge your changes with your main branch and share the repo with us.

 Good luck!

+### Instructions for getting started

+Operating system: macOs

+Following the prerequisites, set an environment variable for your API key using `export VISUALCROSSING_API_KEY=your-api-key-here`.
+Test that the environment variable is set with `echo $VISUALCROSSING_API_KEY`.
+Setting the environment variable ensures that your API key is not committed to Git and remains secure.
+Remember, the environment variable must be set every time you start a new terminal session.